If you're considering getting into escorting, you're a target for many scam operations.

 This is something that scam agencies often do and real agencies rarely do.
 When using an agency, clients don't want to put a lot of effort in, they want to see the girls and book one.
 To make things worse, some of the fake agencies won't even let you make a booking with one of their escorts if you try.

-If you want to know more, have a look at SW5's list of cons [LINK].
-Don't think that watching out for the names on the list will protect you though, most scammers drop their name as soon as too many bad reports appear and take a new one.
+Don't think that watching out for the names on a list will protect you: most scammers drop their name as soon as too many bad reports appear and take a new one.

 If you want something to be done about the scams, you can complain to the place where you saw the advert, or the Advertising Standards Authority.
 You can also click on their google ads a lot since they pay for every click.